itsthatguy/blog-test/source/blog/2013-08-08-shortstory-deadline.html.markdown

 BING!
 A chat notification bounced out of his periphery bar and scared the shit out of him.
 Childish anger faded when he saw the profile picture.
 It was Andrew from the art department down the hall.
 A young, oval face with a wise-ass smile, lazy stubble beard, and a mop of curly blonde locks dangling over the brow.
 Christopher sighed.
 Too bad Andy was straight.

-*<Early lunch? :D>* was all it said.
+*&lt;Early lunch? :D&gt;* was all it said.
 Andy had gone out of his way to make sure Christopher, as the new guy, felt welcome and appreciated.
 Christopher had taken that for flirting at first, but then noticed Andy was that way with everyone. *Popular AND cute...* Just like all the other charming, quirky, painfully hetero guys from Sedonia Technical Arts Center.
 Christopher tapped the pop-up, prompting the curved Neural keyboard to manifest in front of him.
 He hesitated a moment in front of the hovering, empty text field.
 Started typing.

-*<I'm tempted, but I should keep at it...the more breaks I take the less I'll get done--->* Christopher shook his head and held down the delete key.
+*&lt;I'm tempted, but I should keep at it...the more breaks I take the less I'll get done---&gt;* Christopher shook his head and held down the delete key.
 Started over.

-*<Thanks man, but I really need to--->* He deleted again.
+*&lt;Thanks man, but I really need to---&gt;* He deleted again.

-*<Hell yes!
-Take me away from all this.>* Christopher hit 'SEND,' sighed, and then smiled.
+*&lt;Hell yes!
+Take me away from all this.&gt;* Christopher hit 'SEND,' sighed, and then smiled.
 The immediate knock on his office door startled him.
 There stood Andy, making a show of peering pig-nosed and cross-eyed against the frosted glass.
 Christopher grinned, fluttering a little inside. *Fucking artists...*

 The ride out to Tsushi-nami was cramped in Andy's lime-green, hatchback Z-Glider.
 Ellie from HR and Fitz from Engineering were along for the ride, and Fitz, being a giant laughing gorilla of a man, got shotgun by default.
 Even with the seat pushed back for maximum leg-room, the guy's knees touched the dash.
 Christopher, the smallest of the group, was crammed in the backseat behind Fitz.
 He could still creep on Andy from there, but that was a sad consolation prize...and something smelled funny in the tattered upholstery.
 Andy had two french bulldogs.
 Apparently they were frequent passengers.